worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 But it was lonely.
 God, it was lonely.

 Webb had transferred to the Magellan project.
 Roth had retired.
-Most of the people Sarah had started with were gone—moved on to other missions, other agencies, other careers.
+Most of the people Liv had started with were gone—moved on to other missions, other agencies, other careers.
 The faces around her were unfamiliar.
 Young techs who'd been children when the Voyagers launched, who thought of them as ancient history.

 She'd turned down a date in 1988—a programmer from the computing division who'd seemed nice, seemed interested.
 They'd talked over coffee in the cafeteria.
 He'd asked what she did for fun.